mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Multiple Mimicry:** If you concentrate, you can mimic multiple forms of matter at once, becoming, for instance, a wood-and-iron hybrid.
 You may have two Material Mimicry aspects at once.

-**Mimicry Memory:** When you break contact with the substance you’re mimicking, you do not lose your Material Mimicry aspect.
+**Mimicry Memory:** When you break contact with the substance you're mimicking, you do not lose your Material Mimicry aspect.
 Instead, the aspect lasts until the end of the scene or until you begin mimicking a new substance.

 ### Common Power Synergies

-**Super Toughness:** You can be literally made of iron at a moment’s notice; of course you’re hard to hurt.
+**Super Toughness:** You can be literally made of iron at a moment's notice; of course you're hard to hurt.

 **Natural Weapon:** When you change form, you can sharpen your hands into impressive blades or form them into a mighty warhammer.